psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 The Captain was aghast.
 He went below.
 He came on deck half an hour later.
 He saw poor Skinny pacing the deck in front of him.

 Next day the Captain asked Skinny to do another little job.
 He was very, very slow about it The Captain struck him on the head with an axe: he cleft him in twain.
 Behold a heap of bones upon the deck!
 The Captain collected them and cast them into the sea.
 'He will not return again,' quoth the Captain to himself.
 Presently he heard something behind him.
 He looked.
-'Why! here is Skin and Bones again! '
+'Why! here is Skin and Bones again!'

 On the day after there was something else to be done.
 The Captain called Skinny: 'Do this for me.'
 Skinny was very, very slow about it.
 The Captain took a marline-spike in his hand, and struck him down once more.